rickrizzo/lapsus/README.md

 # Lapsus Linguae

-A public speaking app that does more than give you tips.
-Lapsus evaluates speech and provides critical feedback to users so that they can better themselves more effieciently.
+A presentation application that does more than give you tips.
+Lapsus captures your movements and speech so you can get feedback quickly and easily within the browser!